-On August 6, 2007 and October 19, 2007, respectively, the Board of Directors and the Company's stockholders approved an Amended and Restated Certificate of Incorporation pursuant to which up to 10,000,000 shares of a new class of preferred stock with rights, preferences and privileges to be designated by the Board of Directors may be issued from time to time.
-The Company has no current plans to issue any such shares.
+On August 6, 2007 and October 19, 2007, respectively, the Board of Directors and the Company's stockholders approved an Amended and Restated Certificate of Incorporation which, among other things, authorized the issuance of 10,000,000 shares of a new class of preferred stock with rights, preferences and privileges to be designated by the Board of Directors.
 The Amended and Restated Certificate of Incorporation will be filed with the Delaware Secretary of State and will become effective prior to the effective date of the Company's initial public offering of common stock.